swiftlang/swift-org-website/_posts/2030-12-28-expansion-of-swift-macros-in-vscode.md

 #### Achieving Semantic Functionality (jump-to-definition, quick help on hover, syntax highlighting, etc.)

    By default, SourceKit-LSP and SourceKitD are not equipped to handle our newly introduced Reference Document URLs.
-To enable semantic functionality, such as jump-to-definition, quick help on hover, and syntax highlighting, the build arguments of the file are required.
-To address this, we utilised the source file's build arguments and applied them to the reference documents.
+To enable semantic functionality, such as jump-to-definition, quick help on hover, and syntax highlighting, the build settings of the file are required.
+To address this, we utilised the source file's build settings and applied them to the reference documents.
 This effectively tricks sourcekitd into providing semantic functionality for these reference documents.

 #### Achieving Nested Macro Expansion